Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Introduction

 \section{Introduction}

-Visual Place Recognition (VPR) remains one of the core challenging problems to solve for autonomous driving, and long-term robot localization.
-Recognizing previously visited places is essential for decision-making, to reduce localization drift in Simultaneous Localization and Mapping (SLAM), and to improve robots situational awareness in general~\cite{lowryVisualPlaceRecognition2016}.
-While VPR techniques based on deep learning can achieve very high levels of accuracy on standard datasets~\cite{barrosPlaceRecognitionSurvey2021}, domain generalization is still a major concern when the deployment environment is visually and/or structurally different from the training data~\cite{zhouDomainGeneralizationVision2021}.
-The problem of domain discrepancies is especially important for indoors or subterranean deployments since most popular approaches are trained on city streets images~\cite{arandjelovicNetVLADCNNArchitecture2018,hauslerPatchNetVLADMultiScaleFusion2021,leyva-vallinaGeneralizedContrastiveOptimization2021}.
+\IEEEPARstart{V}{isual} Place Recognition (VPR) remains one of the core problems of autonomous driving and long-term robot localization.
+Recognizing previously visited places is essential for decision-making, to reduce localization drift in Simultaneous Localization and Mapping (SLAM), and to improve robots' situational awareness in general~\cite{lowryVisualPlaceRecognition2016}.
+While VPR techniques based on deep learning can achieve very high levels of accuracy on standard datasets~\cite{barrosPlaceRecognitionSurvey2021}, domain generalization is still a major concern when the deployment environment is visually and/or structurally different from the training data.
+The problem of domain discrepancies is especially important for indoors or subterranean deployments since most popular approaches are trained using GPS data on city streets images~\cite{arandjelovicNetVLADCNNArchitecture2018,hauslerPatchNetVLADMultiScaleFusion2021,leyva-vallinaGeneralizedContrastiveOptimization2021}.

-Generalization and feature transferability, from one domain to another, are common issues in deep learning~\cite{yosinskiHowTransferableAre2014} that are studied by research communities from Domain Adaptation~\cite{wangDeepVisualDomain2018} to Transfer Learning~\cite{zhuangComprehensiveSurveyTransfer2021} with encouraging success.
-Yet, the most common and effective approach is still to calibrate, or fine-tune, the representation to the testing domain.
-For example, one can refine the network using additional labeled samples directly from the known testing environment to tailor the representation to the target domain.
+Generalization and feature transferability from one domain to another, are common issues in deep learning~\cite{yosinskiHowTransferableAre2014}.
+The most common and effective approach is still to calibrate or fine-tune, the representation to the testing domain.
+Given that most robots are deployed in known domains (e.g. roads, warehouses, etc.), one can refine the network using additional labeled samples directly from the known testing environment to tailor the representation to the target domain.
 While an effective approach, the data labelling necessary to obtain new training samples can be prohibitively expensive in practice.

-Therefore, in this paper, we propose a self-supervised domain calibration approach to tune VPR networks to target domains without manual labelling or ground truth information.
+To solve this problem, we believe that robust SLAM can be used as a self-supervised tool for data mining in any environment without the need for external sensors or ground truth information.
+In standard SLAM, place recognition errors are known to cause catastrophic localization failures.
+However, recent progress in robust state estimation has shown that such erroneous VPR matches can be detected and removed during pose graph optimization (PGO)~\cite{lajoieModelingPerceptualAliasing2019,yangGraduatedNonConvexityRobust2020}.
+In other words, robust PGO leverages the 3D structure of the environment and robot trajectory to classify VPR matches as correct and incorrect.
+Both correct and incorrect matches can in turn be used to fine-tune VPR networks to improve their performance or obtain uncertainty estimates.